This article may contain links from our affiliate partners. Please read how we make money!

-As well as checking the lid, we also recommend checking the user manual for this step as different air fryers will come with different requirements in order for them to operate.
+As well as checking the lid, I also recommend checking the user manual for this step as different air fryers will come with different requirements in order for them to operate.

 Safety has become a massive priority in recent years, and due to this a lot of air fryers, and other kitchen appliances, have started to include safety features.

 One common safety feature that has begun to feature in a lot of air fryers is for the air fryer to not switch on unless the lid is securely locked in place.
 Some other air fryers include the same locking mechanism for the basket of the device.

 When you bought your air fryer, you may not have been aware of this safety feature as it is not commonly advertised.